 A webinar is a tool for sharing information and learning than can be presented or participated in at any time, any where.
 No travel or hotel costs are incurred.

 How is a webinar presented?

 All you need is a phone connection and a computer with a high-speed connection.
 The presenter’s audio is delivered and heard via a conference call connection.
 One listens to the presentation via the phone line and, at the same time, watches the presentation on a link supplied to the participant.
 The presenter changes the slides as he/she covers the materials.

 How are questions from the participants fielded?

 At the end of the presentation, participants are invited to ask questions.
 Questions are fielded one-by-one through a webinar host.
 The presenter responds to the questions.

-How long is the web seminar?
+How long is the webinar?

-Web seminars last about 75 minutes including time for questions.
+Webinar last about 75 minutes including time for questions.

 What if I can't attend a particular seminar?